wso2/docs-ob-toolkit-uk/en/docs/learn/consent-manager.md

 applications to access account data. **Consent Manager** is an application in WSO2 Open Banking that supports all these requirements and manages consents.

+You can use the [/admin endpoint in Consent REST API](https://ob.docs.wso2.com/en/latest/references/consent-rest-api/#/Admin) to retrieve consent details and customize Consent Manager.

 !!! note
     - Bank officers with the `CustomerCareOfficerRole` role and bank customers can access the Consent Manager.
     - Customer Care Officers have privileges such as Advanced Search options and the ability to view the consents of all bank customers.